maratai/craftery/audio_music/vst_masterlist.md

 - **Machina** - "From the relentless churn of industrial gears to the intricate ticking of analog clocks, this is where machines find their grooves."
 - **Novo - Modern Strings** - "A new hybrid strings vitual instrument...."
 - **Sonara** - "An instantly inspiring, captivating vocal collection designed to spark creativity and infuse tracks with dynamic and emotive vocal power."
-- **Symphonic Destruction**.
+- **Symphonic Destruction Redux**.
 Processed/hybrid orchestral/sound design.
 - **Vocalise 2** - "Featuring a diverse array of sound sources - including vocal pads, phrases, and a truly innovative collection of rhythmic pedals and motifs...."

 # Impact Soundworks (Kontakt)